ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 #### 1. Adapters

 Let's start with adapters.
-The purpose of an adapter is to define conversion methods between our proto-defined type and a bare `proto.Message`.
-Since this code fulfils the definition of a boilerplate, we will generate it.
-The generator is called `descriptor-adapter` and can be found [inside the KVScheduler plugin][2].
+The purpose of an adapter is to define conversion methods between uour proto-defined type and a bare `proto.Message` that the KV Scheduler works with.
+Since this is boilerplate code, the is tooling to auto-generate it.
+The code generator is called `descriptor-adapter` and it can be found [inside the KVScheduler plugin][2].
 Build the binary file from the go files inside, and use it to generate the adapters for the `Interface` and `Route` proto messages:

 ```
 descriptor-adapter --descriptor-name Interface --value-type *model.Interface --import "github.com/ligato/vpp-agent/examples/tutorials/05_kv-scheduler/model" --output-dir "descriptor"